mikenizo808/Building-the-Ultimate-Ubuntu-Desktop-on-a-Pre-Made-Gaming-PC/README.md

  - Choose an Ubuntu Desktop Version
  - Install Ubuntu Desktop from USB (without impacting Windows, if any)
- - Install PowerShell and VS Code using `apt-get`
+ - Install PowerShell and VS Code using Ubuntu's package manager (`apt`)
  - Install and Configure `kvm` to run virtual machines
  - Configure daily backups to `LaCie` (or similar) USB drive
  - Install the Influxdata `TICK` stack for gathering and visualizing data